 On the flip side, those colors may make you think of those businesses.

 You can also use color psychology to your advantage as an actor by making casting directors think about you when they see a certain color.
 For me it's blue.
 I never wear red (more on that later).

-STEP #2: PICK YOUR POWER COLOR
+STEP #1: PICK YOUR POWER COLOR

 Pick the color that makes you look your best, also known as your "power color."
 I suggest that you always wear your power color, especially to auditions or in your headshots.
 Why the heck not?
 It's literally the color that makes you look awesome!

 That's why I pick blues.
 I have blue eyes and red undertones to my skin, so blues make my eyes pop (especially on camera) and tones down the redness in my skin.
 Red, however, is my least favorite color.
 It really enhances splotchiness in my skin and accentuates acne.

 Neutrals include white, gray, black, beige, ivory, taupe.
 Now look at your favorite color against your favorite neutral.
 Do they look good together?
-If not, tweak your neutral to match your power color.
+If not, tweak your neutral color to complement your power color.

 STEP #3: PICK A POP COLOR

-This color should be used sparingly to highlight certain text on your sites or to add visual interest to graphics.
+This color should be used sparingly to highlight key text on your sites or to add visual interest to graphics.
 You could also use it in the accessories of your wardrobe, such as a necklace or a necktie.

 BRAND COLOR EXAMPLE

 Just make sure any new branding is cohesive across all of your platforms once you pull the trigger.
 Your website is where it will matter most concerning your online presence.
 Your wardrobe is where it will matter most concerning your photos and auditions.

 I want to point out that my power color is blue, but there's not a true blue in my color scheme.
 However, I consider navy and aqua to be in the blue color family, and I always wear blue shirts.
 In general, I'm associated with the color blue.

 You Might Also Like: